Contents Home

 April 2009.
 New electronics

-Speaking of a compas, I had to get a new one because the original was mounted on a pedestal and could not be adopted for the bulkhead with my move back to the tiller steering.
-Richie makes a beautiful large bulkhead mount compas with a heel level indicator, clinometer.
+Speaking of a compass, I had to get a new one because the original was mounted on a pedestal and could not be adopted for the bulkhead with my move back to the tiller steering.
+Richie makes a beautiful large bulkhead mount compass with a heel level indicator, clinometer.

 March 2011.
 AIS transponder